SummerOfBitcoin/code-challenge-2024-ayushj05/SOLUTION.md

 The program has been designed while taking care of minimizing string parsing, as much as possible.
 For example, especially in the `serialize.h` file, all the functions related to txn serialization and data type conversions have been optimized so that the task to be performed is done in just a single iteration of the string.

 Why is it important?\
 These functions are some common functions and will be called a lot of times, thus essentially amounting to executing these functions on the entire list of transactions (which is VERY BIG).
-Thus reducing the time complexity even from O(2N) to O(N) can give us some serious improvement in the runtime.
+Thus, reducing the time complexity, even from O(2N) to O(N), can give us significant improvement in the runtime.

 # Conclusion